Stathis-grk/High-Cost-Patients-Analytics-Python-PowerBI/README.md

-## The Power BI report provides a rich analytical view of the dataset, including:
+## This Power BI report provides a rich analytical view of the dataset, including:
 ### ✔ Cost Analytics

 Total vs. high-cost patient spending